magento/magento2-sample-data/README.md

   --use-sample-data
 ```

-####Magento has already been installed

-Run Sample Data command in Magento CLI
+ - If the Magento application is already installed, to install the sample data use the following command:
 ```
 php -f ./dev/tools/Magento/Tools/SampleData/install.php -- --admin_user=<admin> [--bootstrap="..."]
 ```

-#Uninstalling
+#Removing Sample Data

 There is no special scripts that assist in uninstalling of Sample Data.
-All installed data should be removed manually.
+To remove sample data, you must delete the database and re-install Magento with a new empty database